ulfaslak/infostop/docs/usage/usage.rst

            [ 63.4037841 ,  10.40480265, 164.        ],
            [ 63.403787  ,  10.4047871 , 164.        ]])

-Labels 0 and 164 in this case correspond to locations where the user was static, and possibly returned.
+Labels 0 and 164 in this example correspond to locations where the user was static, and possibly returned.
 The label -1 is given to location measurements which are recorded while the user is not stationary.

 It is relevant for the user to consider first setting the ``r1`` parameter in :mod:`infostop.detect.label_trace`, which sets the threshold for the maximum distance between two consecutive location measurements allowed within the same stop location.
 As a rule of thumb, ``r1`` should be slightly greater than the standard deviation of the uncertainty distribution on the location measurement.